rafasoares/cancancan-wiki/Authorizing-Controller-Actions.md

 ### Custom find

-If you want to fetch a resource by something other than `id` it can be done so using the `find_by` option.
+If you want to fetch a resource by something other than `id`, it can be done so using the `find_by` option.

 ```ruby
 load_resource :find_by => :permalink # will use find_by_permalink!(params[:id])